dovban-ds/autoria-parser/README.md

-# autoria-parser
+# ☄️ npm run dev to start the bot

-☄️ npm run dev to start the bot
+To start the bot use - npm run dev

 @AutoriaFindBot